TimmyChiang/LFX-Mentorship-2024-01-Pre-test/README.md

 # LFX-Mentorship-2024-01-Pre-test

-This is a repo of LFX Mentorship 2024-01 Pre-test for Integrate whisper.cpp as a new WASI-NN backend #3170
+This is a repository of LFX Mentorship 2024-01 Pre-test for Integrate whisper.cpp as a new WASI-NN backend, issue #3170.

 - Environment: macOS (M1)

-- Author: Cheng-Hung Chiang
+- Author: TimmyChiang

 ### Framework Execution: whisper.cpp